haoda-li/CubicCraft/docs/index.md

 ## Resources
 We will mainly use C++ for the implementation.
-Ideally, the code will be cross-platform, but we will mainly work and test on Windows.
+Ideally, the code will be cross-platform, but we will mainly target at Windows platform.

 Here is a list of papers and libraries we will use